McLeodMoores/xl4j/docs/native-code.md

 A JavaDoc-style format for comments is preferred.

+## Strings
+This project contains just about every type of string encoding outside of EBCDIC.
+Originally the code supported both ANSI and Unicode
+(i.e. UTF-16) builds, but given the decision not to support version of Excel prior to 2010, there's little point.
+Some of the different string types and how they're used:

+  - Excel uses arrays of XCHAR (16-bit characters in this case) where the first character pointed to is the length.
+We NULL terminate these so they can be printed with standard logging without too much trouble.
+  - COM uses BSTR - arrays of 16-bit chars with the length stored *before* the character pointed to by the pointer.
+These are usually allocated using `SysAllocString` and `SysFreeString`.
+Unfortunately the seemingly useful `_bstr_t` wrapper class can be more trouble than it's worth given it's rather confusing conversions.
+  - MFC based stuff uses CString in places.
+  - Some slightly purer C++ code uses `std::string` and `std::wstring` as well as a type `_std_string` which supports either (a vestage of the ANSI support).
+  - And of course the code uses standard NULL-terminated C-style strings where possible.

+Hopefully over time we can eliminate some of these, perhaps generally moving to std::wstring where possible.
+Note that an effort has been made to at least use safe string functions with counted bounds.

 # How it works
 The initial entry point is in the `excel` project in `Excel.cpp` in the `xlAutoOpen()` function, which is called when Excel first opens a sheet.
 Assuming the add-in hasn't been initialised by a previous call, we: